kyma-project/cloud-manager/docs/user/tutorials/01-10-aws-nfs-volume.md

    EOF
    ```

-3. Wait for AwsNfsVolume to get Ready condition.
+3. Wait for the AwsNfsVolume to be in the `Ready` state.

    ```shell
    kubectl -n $NAMESPACE wait --for=condition=Ready awsnfsvolume/my-vol --timeout=300s
    ```

-   Once created AwsNfsVolume is provisioned this command should terminate with message:
+   Once the newly created AwsNfsVolume is provisioned, you should see the following message:

    ```
    awsnfsvolume.cloud-resources.kyma-project.io/my-vol condition met